 Knowledge can be incorporated both in the form of input data as well as throughout the spatial modelling process.
 Our unique approach that blends Indigenous and place-based knowledge with archaeological inventory data to model aspects of the cultural landscape provides one path to weave Indigenous-led approaches with western science approaches to EMM.
 By linking people and place to a biocultural indicator, our model has facilitated the implementation of Indigenous-led stewardship in the context of co-governance.
-In doing so, our approach provides a potentially generalizable strategy to confront-and overcome-common political barriers to implementation of biodiversity conservation projects, such as the lack of recognition and meaningful incorporation of Indigenous cultural values during planning and monitoring.
+In doing so, our approach provides a potentially generalizable strategy to confront-and overcome-common political barriers to implementation of Indigenous cultural values during planning and monitoring.